slinkp/inheritance_talk/slides.rst

   Things we do by default as we incrementally improve a system.
   These are all often highly expedient and often make things worse.

+  OO 101: Over-inheritance falls out of any language with inheritance.

+  Easiest path to D.R.Y.: Add more base classes!

+  Alternatives may not be as intuitive or obvious.

+   We continue to overuse inheritance because it's a path of very low resistance.
+And once we have an existing system that uses inheritance, it's very difficult - perhaps prohibitively so - to stop doing that.
+   Once you pop, you can't stop!

 ----